Perspective | Indelible in the hippocampus is Brett Kavanaugh

 “No one is going to inquire about your teenage dating habits,” Sen. Ted Cruz (R-Tex.) assured Jackson, as if asking a judge to answer allegations that he tried to force himself on a fellow teenager is akin to asking a judge whom he took to junior prom.

-To listen to all of this, one would think Kavanaugh had been arrested, sentenced and exiled to Elba following his hearings instead of — checks notes — been successfully confirmed onto the Supreme Court.
+To listen to all of this, one would think Kavanaugh had been arrested, sentenced and exiled to Elba following his hearings instead of — checks notes — being successfully confirmed onto the Supreme Court.

 I cannot presume to know what was happening in Jackson’s head as senator after senator added new verses to the ballad of Brett Kavanaugh.
-Kavanaugh, who angrily lashed back at his critics during one of his own hearings, suggesting that he was the target of “a calculated and orchestrated political hit,” and “revenge on behalf of the Clintons.”
+Kavanaugh, who angrily lashed back at his critics during one of his own hearings, suggested that he was the target of “a calculated and orchestrated political hit” and “revenge on behalf of the Clintons.”

 At Monday’s hearing, Jackson’s face was inscrutable, set with a resolute smile through the bloviations of Republican senators whose approval she will almost certainly not receive no matter what happens in the hearings.
 I would say Jackson had the patience of a saint, but it’s probably more accurate to say she had exactly the amount of patience required from all Black women on a daily basis.
 Can you imagine working as hard as Jackson has — Harvard, a Supreme Court clerkship, judge for the U.S. Court of Appeals — and then having your hearings haunted by the specter of a man who already has the job?